NotoriousCottonball/NotoriousCottonball.github.io/_posts/2018-09-08-a_gem_to_find_a_movie_gem_building_a_cli_to_recommend_movies_and_shows.markdown

 ### C. The Class Models

-The `BestMovies`, `BestTV`, and `RecentlyAdded` classes all share the same functionality except methods related to their storage array `@@all`, the section number they pass to the Scraper, and the title of the list of scraped movies/television they display after the Main Menu.
+The `BestMovies`, `BestTV`, and `RecentlyAdded` classes all share the same functionality except methods related to their storage array `@@all`, the section number they pass to the Scraper, and the title heading of the list of scraped movies/television they display after the Main Menu.

 Therefore, they all inherit from a `Show` class which details the attributes and methods shared by all three class models.

 ### D. The Scraper Service Object

-The
+The `Scraper` class has two main methods.
+The first parses the HTML of Vulture.com/streaming and passes the title and streaming service of recommendations in the designated category as arguments to initialize instances of one of the three models.
+The model stores the objects generated in the `@@all` array and later calls on the `Scraper` class to set the attributes of a selected instance after parsing the HTML of the item page on IMDB.com.